Vyral/corina-cisneros/_drafts/how-will-the-coronavirus-impact-real-estate.md

 The National Association of Realtors has issued some guidelines, which I’d like to talk to you more about today. **Here’s an outline of my discussion, with timestamps so you can skip around to the section(s) you are most&nbsp; interested in:**

-<dl>2:00 — How the virus has taken away one of my favorite parts of real estate
+<p class="small">2:00 — How the virus has taken away one of my favorite parts of real estate

 2:58 — How home viewings are going to work from now on